ruuddotorg/nightscout-display/README.md

 Follow the [Adafruit
 instructions](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/setup)
 to install the Arduino environment and install the M0 board support for the Arduino IDE.
-In addition, use the library manager to install the following
+In addition, use the library manager (Sketch→Include Library→Manage Libraries) to install the following libraries:
-libraries:

 * Adafruit GFX
 * Adafruit LED backpack